The number of people living in Denver without homes has decreased for the first time in almost a decade, according to annual one-night census.

 He added at the event: “A goal that once seemed like fantasy — the idea that we can end the cycle of street homelessness in Denver — now feels like a very real possibility.”

-Last year, MDHI counted 7,327 people who were homeless overall in the city, meaning that they may have shelter but don’t have a stable living condition.
+Last year, MDHI counted 7,327 people who were homeless overall in the city, meaning that they may have shelter but don’t have stable housing.
 This year, the initiative counted 6,411.
-That more than offset a 12% increase in overall homelessness found in the 2025 count, on top of a similar increase the prior year.
+After a 12% increase in overall homelessness last year, the new decrease brings the count down a bit lower than it was in 2024.

-“We’re here to say that together, we are reducing homelessness in Denver,” said Cole Chandler, the executive director of the city’s Department of Housing Stability, at the mayor’s news conference in the Uptown neighborhood.
+“We’re here to say that together, we are reducing homelessness in Denver,” Chandler said.
 “We’re here to say that our policies, programs, strategies and investments are working.”

 Under Johnston’s administration, the city has added about 1,000 shelter beds, bringing the overall number in the city’s system to 3,000.
 The city has converted several former hotels into shelters and added a handful of tiny home microcommunities to move people indoors from encampments.